[Exclusive] No role for EU in Nagorno-Karabakh peacekeeping, Russia says

 "The agreed statement doesn't mention Turkey even once," he said, referring to the 482-word text of the peace deal agreed in the small hours of Tuesday morning.

-"There will be a military coordinaton centre, but there won't be any Turks there, only Russians, Azeris, and Armenians," he added.
+"There will be a military coordination centre, but there won't be any Turks there, only Russians, Azeris, and Armenians," he added.

 And any Syrian mercenaries that might have been imported by Turkey to fight on the side of its Azeri ally will also be expected to leave, Chizhov indicated.